 This fleece earns top marks for layering due to its near perfect fit; no extra material to fold or crease and feel uncomfortable under an insulated jacket and a hardshell.
 One of our testers commented that the arms are a bit long and baggy, but our ape index endowed testers found they fit just fine, and the thumb loops make sliding underneath multiple layers even easier.

 Arc'teryx describes this fleece as a "hardface", but compared to their own Fortrez Hoody and the Patagonia R1 Techface, the Konseal has a soft feel and offers little resistance to rain; even a light drizzle will soak through eventually.
-It does seem to have a tighter weave than the R1, the Marmot Preon and The North Face Proprius Hoodie, but none of these lightweight fleece should be relied on when rain is forecasted.
+It does seem to have a tighter weave than the R1 and the Marmot Preon, but none of these lightweight fleece should be relied on when rain is forecasted.
 You'll want to bring a dedicated waterproof layer.

 At 12.4 oz, the Konseal isn't going to raise any eyebrows among ultralight folks, but if the jacket fits well and you dig the balaclava feature, we doubt the extra 2 ounces the Konseal has on the R1 will affect your choice.
 If your scale is an important part of your packing process, the Outdoor Research Deviator has one of the best warmth-to-weight ratios among the lightweight fleece.

-Nothing too offensive here, and while you'll get a look if you wear your filthy dirtbag fleece layer on your next Tinder date (duh), a squeaky clean Konseal is unobtrusive compared to the stretchy paneling of the newest R1 or the screaming loud euro colors of The North Face Proprius.
+Nothing too offensive here, and while you'll get a look if you wear your filthy dirtbag fleece layer on your next Tinder date (duh), a squeaky clean Konseal is unobtrusive compared to the stretchy paneling of the newest R1.
 The Konseal is available in two low-pro colors- Pilot II (gray) and Infrared.

 $169 is within reason for such a well-constructed fleece with great features, about $10 more than an R1.
 We didn't go out of our way to destroy our Konseal, but we certainly did enough bushwacking, scrambling, and crack climbing to be sure that this jacket isn't going to fall apart anytime soon.